unknownauthor23/ClubheadDB-anonymous/README.md

 # pip install clubheaddb
 ```

-This command also automatically installs dependencies like Run the download command.
-This will read the metadata, download all source videos, and extract the raw frames.
-This is the longest step.yt-dlp`, `pandas`, etc.
+This command also automatically installs dependencies like Run the download command. `yt-dlp`, `pandas`, etc.

 ### 3. Building the Dataset